 You get autoresponder messages you didn't expect.
 Often hackers act very quickly and start sending spam almost immediately after breaking in - so quickly, that they don't even change the crucial settings.
 If they didn't bother to change the "reply to" email address and start sending mass spam campaigns, very soon you may start receiving autoresponder messages from some of the mailboxes.
 If you are sure these haven't come as a response from any of your own campaigns, this is a red flag saying that probably someone is sending emails on your behalf.

 Weird data in the logs section.
 Usually, most people who send emails professionally are in a love/hate relationship with all the statistics that come with this.
-They are always trying to make them better and always curious how the next campaign will perform.
+They are always trying to make them better and always curious about how the next campaign will perform.
 If you send a lot of emails every day, you may not even notice that someone else is also sending spam from your account.
 The changes in statistics that may make you suspicious would be a sudden rise in complaints and/or bounces due to invalid email addresses.
-Spammers contact lists are usually poor so there will be plenty of bounces, invalid email addresses and complaints impacting your statistics.
+Spammers' contact lists are usually poor.
+There will be plenty of bounces, invalid email addresses and complaints impacting your statistics.
 If you see any of this occurring in your account, do a manual check and try to establish if this is coming from you.
 If not, this might mean that your account has been compromised.

 Account status changed to blocked/under review.
-Elastic Email has several security tools in place to prevent spam from being sent from your account.
+Elastic Email has several security tools in place to prevent sending spam from your account.
 If we notice an account that is trying to send suspicious content, our algorithms or team members might place the account under review and pause the account until the case can be explained.
 These actions are done in order to protect your account's reputation.
 A review can at times be triggered when an email simply looks suspicious, but it could also mean that someone has tried to send spam from your account.

 What should I do if my account got hacked?